-Texas A&M University’s Mays Business School educates more than 5,900 undergraduate, master’s and doctoral students in accounting, business honors, finance, management, management information systems, marketing and supply chain management.
-Mays consistently ranks among the top public business schools in the country for its undergraduate and MBA programs, and for faculty research.
+Texas A&M University’s Mays Business School educates more than 6,000 undergraduate, master’s and doctoral students in accounting, business, finance, management, management information systems, marketing, and supply chain management.
+Mays consistently ranks among the top public business schools in the country for its undergraduate programs, MBA programs and faculty research.
 The mission of Mays Business School is creating knowledge and developing ethical leaders for a global society.

 Cigna Corporation (NYSE: CI) is a global health service company dedicated to helping people improve their health, well-being and sense of security.
 All products and services are provided exclusively by or through operating subsidiaries of Cigna Corporation, including Connecticut General Life Insurance Company, Cigna Health and Life Insurance Company, Life Insurance Company of North America and Cigna Life Insurance Company of New York.
 Such products and services include an integrated suite of health services, such as medical, dental, behavioral health, pharmacy, vision, supplemental benefits and other related products, including group life, accident and disability insurance.
 Cigna maintains sales capability in 30 countries and jurisdictions, and has more than 89 million customer relationships throughout the world.
 To learn more about Cigna®, including links to follow us on Facebook or Twitter, visit www.cigna.com.